0 Comments

 Anderson v.
 Cryovac was a federal lawsuit concerning toxic contamination of groundwater in 1986 in Woburn, Massachusetts.
 The residents of Woburn, Massachusetts sued Beatrice Foods, the operator of a tanneryCryovac, a subsidiary of W. R. Grace and Company; and UniFirst, a laundry service, for dumping chemicals that contaminated nearby groundwater.
 The occurrence of a cancer cluster and other negative effects on health led to revelations of water polluted primarily with trichloroethylene and perchloroethylene.

 A Civil Action is the Featured Film Blog of the month for December, for its historical class action lawsuit in Woburn, Mass.
 You can expect to read a critique of the 1998 film that evaluates Anderson v.
 Cryovac.
 You can also read a recommendation for the film with an included biography on Jan Schlictmann, the lawyer played by Travolta in the film.
-There is also a review Jonathn Harr’s book of the same name that the film was based on.
+There is also a review of Jonathn Harr’s book of the same name that the film was based on.
 For the interview, author Jonathn Harr, director/screenwriter Steven Zaillian, and star of the film, John Travolta discuss A Civil Action with Charlie Rose.
 There is also a Top Ten List to commemorate the film being a Featured Film Blog of the month, and for A Civil Action, the topic of the list is My Top Ten John Travolta Movies!
 And finally, as a Featured Film Blog of the month, you can watch the Official Trailer for A Civil Action, and then plan on renting it tonight on your preferred streaming platform!

 SCROLL DOWN AND WATCH THE OFFICIAL TRAILER!